Roboy/autonomous_driving_src/README.md

 rosdep update
 rosdep install --from-paths src --ignore-src --rosdistro=${ROS_DISTRO} -y
 ```

 ## Building
 After you completed all of the above steps, run
 ```
 catkin build
 ```
-(This may very well take more than 30 minutes)
+(This may very well take more than 30 minutes; check the github issues if it fails!)

 # About the Submodules